makeda-lelozwi/MinasLogBook/README.md

   4. The last challenge so far was getting the page colours and nav colors to switch when toggling between characters.
 With some help from DeepSeek I managed and now the project is off the ground.

-### Next step: Create C# CLasses to represent Mina's Matchbox Collection
+### Checkpoint Two: Create C# CLasses to represent Mina's Matchbox Collection
+Date completed: 2025.07.28
+I first took a C# Masterclass on Udemy (still in-progress).
+Then read up on .NET Entity Framework before implementing it with an ASP.NET Web API.

+I didn't face many challenges because EF's documentation is very robust.
+I did use Cluade to help with installing certain .NET libraries and using the correct CLI commands but in general, the official documentation for Web API was very straight-forward.
+I spent some time also learning up on ADO.NET and how ORM's work overall.

+### Next step: Implement CRUD functionality for Mina

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.